 1. Loch Ness Lake

-J.H.: With ag fields to the south, a pond to the north, and potential early successional habitat, it looks like a solid sit.
+J.H.: With ag fields, a pond, and potential early successional habitat, it looks like a solid sit.
 I can see whatever comes to that pond, as well as deer that hit the open field.
-If deer bed west of the pond, hunt with a west or south wind.
-If they bed on the east side, hunt with an east or south wind.
-Approach from the south.
+I'd likely approach from the field.

 2. Big-Field Fun

 J.H.: This stand location monitors two fields and has good access.
-Hunt it with any westerly wind.
-If it doesn’t produce, I might shift closer to that camera to the southeast.
+If it doesn't produce, I might shift closer to that camera next to it.

 3. Pac Man

-J.H.: I expect deer to come out somewhere along the southwest corner of that field.
-Circle in from the north side and hunt with a southerly wind.
+J.H.: I expect deer to come out somewhere along the corner of that field.
+Circle in and hunt with a good wind.
 Then, push closer to where the bulk of deer travel persists.
-During the rut, I’d likely shift the stand to the southeast where the camera is located.
+During the rut, I'd likely shift the stand to where the camera is located.

 4. Marsh Madness

 J.H.: This is a dream spot.
 It appears that several different habitat types (hardwoods, cedars and marsh) meet in one location.
 That seems to be some really thick, nasty growth, probably full of bedding cover.
 I'm betting a buck beds on those timbered points that jut out into the marsh.